 When do the doors open?

-We open our doors 45 minutes before the band is slated to play.
+We open our doors one hour before the band is slated to play.
 Doors will not open until the band has finished with their sound check.
 Occasionally this means we open doors late.

 What are the box-office hours?

 We do not have a formal box-office at the venue, as we work from an off-site office.
 Stopping-in to buy tickets is only a good idea if you have really good luck.
 We are generally not at the venue.
 Tickets can be purchased over the phone or via our website.
 We understand this is an inconvenience for those of you who want to pay cash and apologize for the inconvenience to you.

 An assortment of snacks and food items are available for purchase as soon as the venue is open.
 Our caterer, The Purple Puffin, makes hand crafted sandwiches and soups from scratch.
 For a full seasonal menu, check out their website here.
 For shows with theatre seating, you are welcome to eat at tables in the main part of our beautiful Victorian farmhouse before the show begins.

 Sometimes it's nice to sit back, relax, and have a drink while listening to great music.
 You can certainly do that at Tupelo Music Hall.
 Patrons 21 and over (we check ID’s) can bring in beer or wine (hard alcohol is not allowed); we'll supply the great music.
 Just remember to limit your alcohol intake to a safe and reasonable amount during your visit with us.
 We allow BYOB for all of our shows regardless of the seating arrangement.
 Please do not bring in alcohol to special children matinee performances.